 Francis Didier loves adventure in places he has lived -- like West Africa, his native France, and Florida; in food ("he is always ready to try new food," says his wife) and in books -- his recent favorite is Le Livre de Saphir, an adventure set in medieval Spain.

 The Cru staff member describes life in terms of an expedition.
 "I have learned that while climbing the first mountain, the Lord is developing your faith and courage," says Francis.
 "He is doing exactly what is needed for the second mountain."

 Trusting God for new adventures marks the life of Francis Didier.

 An afternoon in West Africa pivoted the direction of the Didiers' lives.
 He had substituted for his country's mandatory military service by volunteering with Cru in Bamako, Mali.
 One afternoon a group of African students showed slides of people groups that had never heard the gospel.
 Only one slide showed white faces.
 When it flashed across the screen, thunder struck in the Didiers' hearts.

 The white faces were French students.
 Only two in 1,000 French students profess faith in Jesus Christ.
 Muslims in France outnumber evangelical Christians, who represent only 0.63 percent of the population.
 Francis and Marie-Carmen decided to return home as missionaries.

-In 1987, Agape France, as Campus Crusade is called there, gave the Didiers two options: lead the existing team in Lyon or start a new campus ministy.
+In 1987, Agape France, as Cru is called there, gave the Didiers two options: lead the existing team in Lyon or start a new campus ministy.